 The CO2 can then be delivered to industry in special tanker trucks for further use instead of being released unused into the atmosphere.

-What is the financial benefit of CO2 capture and LCO2 production?
+What are the financial benefits of CO2 capture and LCO2 Production?

 How are emissions savings achieved through carbon capture and reuse?